Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 So, are MTB suited for this kind of bike touring?

 The answer is of course yes, with a few warnings.
-Let’s see what factors you should be taking care of some for successful expedition mountain bike trip.
+Let’s see what factors you should be taking care of for a successful expedition mountain bike trip.

 Characteristics of MTBs for Touring